Fair Document Valuation in LLM Summaries via Shapley Values: Solution Concept: Shapley Value for Document Valuation

+See Web Appendix~\S\ref{appssec:proof_revenue} for the proof.
+The key observation is that efficiency-preserving Cluster Shapley values and exact Shapley values have the same query-level denominator, $V_q$.
+Therefore, the revenue-attribution error is the Shapley approximation error scaled by the revenue paid per unit of summary value.

-In sum, our theoretical analysis shows that Cluster Shapley is a principled, flexible algorithm that offers provable efficiency-accuracy trade-offs.
-We now demonstrate the empirical performance of our algorithm in the following sections.
+In sum, our theoretical analysis shows that Cluster Shapley is a flexible algorithm with a transparent accuracy--cost trade-off.
+The empirical results below directly measure the realized error against exact document-level Shapley values in our application.